-Hypoventilation is too shallow or too slow breathing, which does not meet the needs of the body.
+Hypoventilation is breathing that is too shallow or too slow to meet the needs of the body.

 If a person hypoventilates, the body's carbon dioxide level rises.
 This causes a buildup of acid and too little oxygen in the blood.

 Wagner PD, Powell FL, West JB.
 Ventilation, blood flow, and gas exchange.
 In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
-Murrayand Nadel's Textbook of Respiratory Medicine .
+Murray and Nadel's Textbook of Respiratory Medicine .
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 4.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 4.